-There are many different and delicious types of pears, so understanding how they differ will help you pick the best one for your cooking needs and personal taste.
+There are many different and delicious types of pears, so understanding how they differ will help you pick the best one for your needs and personal taste.

 What Are Pears?

 fruits that grow on pear trees, which come in a range of different species, all of which belong to the Pyrus genus.
 Pears typically come in an unusual shape, with a larger, more bulbous bottom and a narrower top near the .
 Pears are native to areas of Europe, North Africa, and , but have since spread to other parts of the , due to the desirable and its subsequent .
 There are dozens of different species of pears, each of which has certain characteristics, but they also share similar nutrient profiles.
 The fruit is often described as mealy, but , and the juice is rich in , vitamins, and minerals.are the pomaceous

 The most common types of pears include Forelle, Concorde, Bose, Asian, butter, Comice, Bartlett, and Anjou pears, among others.